ruizhang-ai/EA_for_KG/code/README.md

 ## Instruction to reproduce the experimental results in the paper [Zhang et al. 2021]
 1. Download the EA technique code from the list above and the benchmark DYW-NB.
-Put the code and the data file in ... [bayu]
+Put the code and the data file in this folder.
+For example:
+   <pre><code>git clone https://github.com/1049451037/GCN-Align.git</code></pre>
 2. The datasets in DYW-NB benchmark contain a pair of KGs.
 For each KG, the data are store in the form of triple `<subject, predicate, object>`.
 Some EA techniques require the input to be in different formats.
 To run their code, we need to convert the data from DWY-NB into the formats of those techniques.
 Use the following command to convert the dataset.
    <pre><code>python convert_data.py --seed [Seed Ratio] --dataset [Dataset Folder]
    for example:
    <b>python convert_data.py --seed 30 --dataset DY-NB</b></code></pre>

+   After converting the data, you can copy them to the folder "data" in the directory of the EA technique downloaded in no 1.
+   <pre><code>cp -r converted_data/ GCN-Align/data/</code></pre>

 3. To run `Experiment 1` in the paper, follow the command for each technique.
    <pre><code>[Below is an example of running GCN-Align on our dataset]
    <b>python train_kba.py --lang converted_data --seed 4500</b></code></pre>